 Photo captions are often the first elements of a publication to be read.
 Writing photo captions is an essential part of the news photographer’s job.
 A photo caption should provide the reader basic information needed to understand a photograph and its relevance to the news.
 It should be written in a consistent, concise format that allows news organizations to move the photo to publication without delay.

-In most photo captions the first sentence identifies the people and place in the photograph and supply the date and location where it was taken.
+In most photo captions, the first sentence identifies the people and place in the photograph, and the date and location where it was taken.
 The second (and perhaps third) sentence should provide contextual information to help readers understand what they are looking at.

 The exact format for captions vary from publication to publication, but a basic photo captions should:

-- Clearly identify the people and location that appear in the photo.
+- Clearly identify the people and locations that appear in the photo.
 Professional titles should be included as well as the formal name of the location.
-SPELL NAMES CORRECTLY (check against the spellings in the article if necessary) For photographs of more than one person, identifications typically go from left to right.
-In the case of large groups, identifications of only notable people may be required and sometimes no I.D.s are required at all.
+SPELL NAMES CORRECTLY (check against the spellings in the article if necessary).
+For photographs of more than one person, identifications typically go from left to right.
+In the case of large groups, identifications of only notable people may be required and sometimes no identifications are required at all.
 Your publication should establish a standard for its photographers.

 - Provide some context or background to the reader so he or she can understand the news value of the photograph.
 A sentence or two is usually sufficient.

 - Photo captions should be written in complete sentences and in the present tense.
 The present tense gives the image a sense of immediacy.
-It does not always logical to write the entire caption in the present tense.
-Often the first sentence is written in the present tense and following sentences are not.
+When it is not logical to write the entire caption in the present tense, the first sentence is written in the present tense and the following sentences are not.

 - Be brief.
 Most captions are one or two short, declarative sentences.
-Some may extent to a third sentence if complex contextual information is needed to explain the image completely.
+Some may extend to a third sentence if complex contextual information is needed to explain the image completely.